elgarcito/public-Ensolvers-QA-Challenge/README.md

 And leave it open in the background, don't close the console

 ### Test pages creation recommended steps for android and desktop
+0. Before all creations, you should change the configuration file according to the type of test that you use on Desktop or Mobile
 1. First, create in [common folder](src/main/java/com/solvd/carina/example/pages/common)
 the Abstract page class with the abstract methods that your desktop or android web test is going to use.This class should extend AbstractPage class of carina.
 You should name it <ClassName>Base for example HomePageBase